MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

    If you want to index properties from [extended tables](https://docs.servicenow.com/bundle/vancouver-platform-administration/page/administer/table-administration/concept/table-extension-and-classes.html) of *kb_knowledge*, provide read access to sys_dictionary and sys_db_object.
 This is an optional feature.
 You can index *kb_knowledge* table properties without access to the two additional tables.

    >[!NOTE]
-   > Microsoft Graph Connector for ServiceNow can index knowledge articles and user criteria permissions without advanced scripts.
-To learn more about how the connector treats knowledge articles and user criteria permissions, see the section on [Read and Deny Access to Knowledge Articles in Microsoft Graph Connector for ServiceNow](#read-and-deny-access-to-knowledge-articles-in-microsoft-graph-connector-for-servicenow).
+   > The Microsoft Graph Connector for ServiceNow can index knowledge articles and user criteria permissions without advanced scripts.
+To learn more about how the connector treats knowledge articles and user criteria permissions, see the section on [Read and deny access to knowledge articles in the Microsoft Graph Connector for ServiceNow](#read-and-deny-access-to-knowledge-articles-in-microsoft-graph-connector-for-servicenow).

    **Authentication details**: To authenticate and sync content from ServiceNow, choose **one of three** supported methods:
    - [Basic authentication](#1-basic-authentication)